luxonis/depthai-hardware/docs/source/pages/guides/realsense_comparison.rst

 ====================

-**TL;DR:** Compared to RealSense stereo cameras, DepthAI platform adds a **ton of on-device features** (custom AI modes, tracking, scripting, encoding etc.) to OAK devices and can be used in **embedded applications** (:ref:`Embedded use-case`).
+**TL;DR:** Compared to RealSense stereo cameras, DepthAI platform adds a **ton of on-device features** (custom AI modes, tracking, scripting, encoding etc.) to OAK cameras and can be used in **embedded applications** (:ref:`Embedded use-case`).
 **RealSense is also winding down** and cameras are **out of stock**, more information below.

 RealSense availability and EOL
 ##############################

 In August of 2021, Intel announced it is winding down RealSense Camera Business (`CRN <https://www.crn.com/news/components-peripherals/intel-says-it-s-winding-down-realsense-camera-business>`__, `The Verge <https://www.theverge.com/2021/8/17/22629528/intel-realsense-3d-camera-tech-wind-down-business-product-demos>`__).
 Since then, RealSense cameras are also out of stock almost everywhere.
-In contrast, all OAK devices are in stock and we never plan to EOL any of our devices, more :ref:`info here <device_availability_and_eol>`.
+In contrast, all OAK cameras are in stock and we never plan to EOL any of our devices, more :ref:`info here <device_availability_and_eol>`.

 On-device feature comparison